 Encourage and challenge for excellent performance and innovation

-Besides striving for scientific excellence, the Graduate School offers a range of activities such as symposia and winter schools for intensive scientific exchange, regular meetings with fellow doctoral researchers, key qualification courses, and more.
+Besides striving for scientific excellence, GS EAM offers a range of activities such as symposia for intensive scientific exchange, regular meetings with fellow doctoral researchers, key qualification courses, and more.
 All expected requirements, which are necesary for receiving the GS EAM certificate are listed in the requirements document.

 Financial support will be given for international conference visits and research stays abroad and for publishing a printed dissertation.